 Due to the way tuition and fees are charged for study abroad, PSEO cannot cover the tuition for any course requirements.
 However, PSEO students may participate as non-degree seeking students and study abroad as long as they are 18 at the time of the abroad experience and meet all other eligibility requirements.
 Students that choose this option are responsible for all tuition and fees associated with the course and travel.

 Students planning to study abroad the term immediately after they graduate will be considered non-degree seeking students, which may impact eligibility for specific study abroad programs and eligibility for federal and state financial aid.
-Students should consult with their academic adviser and the Office of Student Finance for guidance and additional information.
+Students should consult with the Learning Abroad Center program team for eligiblity details for their proram of interest and with the Office of Student Finance for guidance and additional information about financial aid.